 The USFWS Information for Planning and Conservation (IPaC) Trust Resource website was evaluated for migratory bird species potentially present within the Project Site (USFWS, n.d.).
-The results are included in Appendix A.
+The results are included in Appendix B.

 The USFWS IPaC noted a lack of potential presence of migratory bird species of conservation concern within the project area.
 However, several migratory birds were observed during the October 2022 site inspection.
-Some of the observed migratory bird species identified within the forested and riparian environments of the Project Site include the yellow-rumped warbler (Setophaga coronata) and Louisiana waterthrush (Parkesia motacilla), and the barn swallow (Hirundo rustica) identified within the shrubby and anthropogenic portions of the Project Site.
-While the presence of these birds could be seasonally biased during the migration season, these birds could also be covered by the MBTA during their respective breeding seasons.
-The Migratory Bird Treaty Act (MBTA) and the Bald and Golden Eagle Protection Act (BGPA) make it illegal to take, possess, import, export, transport, sell, or purchase any migratory bird or the part, nests, or eggs of such birds except under the terms of a valid federal permit.
+Some of the observed migratory bird species identified within the forested and riparian environments of the Project Site include the yellow-rumped warbler (Setophaga coronata), the Louisiana waterthrush (Parkesia motacilla), and the barn swallow (Hirundo rustica) identified within the shrubby and anthropogenic portions of the Project Site.
+While the presence of these birds during field surveys could be due to the migration season, many species breed in this area and are also covered by the Migratory Bird Treaty Act (MBTA).
+The MBTA and the Bald and Golden Eagle Protection Act (BGPA) make it illegal to take, possess, import, export, transport, sell, or purchase any migratory bird or the parts, nests, or eggs of such birds except under the terms of a valid federal permit.